The Metals Company: Criticism

 In 2021, when The Metals Company was formed through a merger between DeepGreen Metals and Sustainable Opportunities Acquisition Corp, Industry observers questioned the company's "green" positioning.
 Baird Maritime noted that The Metals Company had no revenue or production as of April 2021, and highlighted the company's risky commercialization efforts: "Nobody has successfully managed to commercially harvest the nickel, copper, manganese, and cobalt from the nodules in 4,500 metres of water since interest was first stimulated in seabed mining in the 1970s."
 The Wall Street Journal pointed out the challenges experienced by CEO Gerard Barron's previous deep sea mining company, Nautilus Minerals; however, in 2023, the WSJ noted that, while the sustainability of sourcing battery metals remains under scrutiny, a recent study found that nickel production via nodule collection by TMC had an environmental impact that was 80% lower than existing sources.

 Many scientists expressed concerns over the risks of deep-sea mining.
 In response to DeepGreen's efforts in Nauru, over 400 scientists signed a statement in opposition, alleging that it would result in the "loss of biodiversity and ecosystem functioning that would be irreversible on multi-generational timescales."
-In 2021, DeepGreen published an open letter defending its practices after four BMW, Volvo, Google, and Samsung SDI supported a World Wildlife Fund call for a moratorium.
+In 2021, DeepGreen published an open letter defending its practices after four multinational corporations – BMW, Volvo, Google, and Samsung SDI – supported a World Wildlife Fund call for a moratorium.
 In November 2023, The Metals Company published an open letter to advocates of ocean conservation, calling for open dialogue on deep-sea mining, emphasizing environmental responsibility, transparency, and collaboration to balance sustainability with resource needs for the energy transition.
 In February 2024, Seaver Wang, ocean scientist and Co-Director of Climate and Energy at the Breakthrough Institute, published an article arguing for "open mindedness toward seafloor mining" given the various potential advantages over land-based mining, and warning that "calling for immediate moratoriums on deep-sea mining is not only premature, but a circumvention of constructive dialogue and negotiation."
 This view was later supported by the Federation of German Industries – which represents 38 industrial sectors, including automotive – who argued that "a precautionary pause or a unilateral moratorium will neither lead to less extraction of raw materials in the deep sea nor to more environmental research or the development of high environmental protection standards", and that small-scale operations should begin promptly to allow for the collection of further impact data.